ZhgChg.Li

 Finished.

-After completing the last step, note down the Key ID and click “Download” to download the privateKey.p8 private key file.
+After completing the final step, note the Key ID and click “Download” to save the privateKey.p8 private key file.

-At this point, you have all the necessary information for push notifications:
+At this point, you have prepared all the data needed for the push notification:

 1. Team ID